 Ladderback or modified Jacquard is at times used on standard machines specifically for the effect created on the fabric reverse side, and most often used with bulkier yarns in order to be able to make a garment with more drape than it may have in regular jacquard, or to knit large designs with no long floats.
 This technique on the KR 260 ribber involves hand manipulation of the ribber stitches to reduce the number of stitches created on the ribber as well.
 Ribbing is often set up in order to produce a band that is not hugely different in stretch and width than the body of a garment, with further transfers for the ladder back configuration when it is completed.
 No more than one needle is usually in work on the main bed beyond needles in work on the ribber bed.
 If an additional needle on the main bed is required, it should be on the left-hand side.
 The rib is knit as tightly as possible, tension is loosened as one progresses into the jacquard portion of the piece.
 Common arrangements are 1X1, 1X3, 2X2, etc. When needles are arranged in “even groups” ie 2X2, 2X4, 4X2, etc, the lili setting or manual needle selection to emulate it on the 260 may be used.
 Tuck settings may be experimented with as well, but tend to create a more noticeable vertical line between ribbed repeats on the knit face.
 The larger the number of needles in work on the main bed between ribber needles in work, the more the main bed tension needs to approach that used for the yarn when it is knit single bed.

-Check alignment and oiling requirement of machine frequently.
+Check the alignment and oiling requirements of machines frequently.